 Original platforms shoes were made of cork and wood, and until this date, the core of samba shoes are hand made, sculpted on wood.
 During the 2nd world war, wood or cork was easy to purchase so most later popular styles was fabricated with primarily wood.

 So when did this "look" started, who spread the fashion into samba?
 Who placed the platform sandals in the spotlight?
 In Brazil samba history, actress Carmen Miranda not only became a synonymous for her plastic fruit accessories, but she popularizes around 1930's the platform sandals.

-To every fashion history there is always a reason...Well, to Carmen there was a reason why she used platform shoes.
+To every fashion history there is always a reason why a trend starts...Well, to Carmen there was a reason why she used platform shoes.
 Carmen was short, very short, so she had a Rio de Janeiro cobbler make an orthopedic sandals for her.
 These were not any shoes, these were thick-soled to boost her height.
 Remember, she was just 5 ft tall.
 Around the same time Moshe Kimmel was designing a pair of platforms for Marlene Dietrich that later was considered the "first" official platform shoes.
 Carmen was the highest paid actress in Hollywood, and her platform shoes became her trademark.
 With movie, magazine and celebrity life style, her shoes were the translation to Brazil look.